 His funeral was at 1 pm on Monday 2nd March 2015 at Stafford Crematorium.

 Many thanks to Tony Pringle for his help with this web site, particularly the many photos and histories of the pubs of Newmarket

-Click the pictures above or below to see Tony's own web sites, dedicated to the lives lost during the wars and the Newmarket and Exning Memorials.
+Click the pictures above or below to see Tony's own web site, dedicated to the lives lost during the wars and the vaarious local memorials.